The CCSC:EA 2024 programming competition and cybersecurity CTF competition will be held on site at Laurel Ridge on October 18 and 19, 2024!

 What Are the Rules for the Contest?

-- No food or drink will be permitted in the constest computer rooms.
+No food or drink will be permitted in the contest computer rooms.

 How do I Register for the Contest